 If your home exterior is looking drab, one easy way to make a big impact is with a fresh coat of paint.
-You can save on Benjamin Moore primer, exterior paints and stains & rollers all month long at GNH Lumber!
-And springtime is a great time of year to tackle your home exterior painting project – the temperatures are warm enough for easy drying, but without the excessive humidity associated with summer months.
+Springtime and early autumn are good times of year to tackle your home exterior painting project.
+The temperatures are warm enough for easy drying, but without the excessive humidity associated with summer months.
 This means quicker drying times!

 If you’re not sure how to begin a large-scale exterior painting project, don’t worry.
 There are a few planning steps that will go a long way in finishing your painting project on time and without unexpected headaches.
 It’s simply a matter of thinking ahead, buying enough paint in the same color, and then tackling the job one section at a time.

 Here are some planning tips to help get you started on your home exterior painting project:

 Before you visit GNH Lumber to choose paints, you will need to select a color palette for your home’s exterior walls, trim, shutters and doors.
 There are some tried and true color combinations that produce a handsome result, so you can take the guesswork out of color choice.

 You can use Benjamin Moore’s “Color Viewer Tool” to help visualize the end result, and even list compatible paint colors by name and product number for easy reference.

 Tip: If you’re painting your home’s exterior for resale, it’s best not to opt for unusual or intense colors, like flamingo pink or bright orange.
 Basic whites, light blues, light beiges and yellows work best for curb appeal.